Form 1099-MISC - Miscellaneous Income. Understanding Form You Might Need for Your US Tax Return

-Some fairly new regulations require some payers to comply with the requirements of the Foreign Account Tax Compliance Act (FATCA) by checking the related box on Form 1099-MISC.
+New regulations require some payers to comply with the requirements of the Foreign Account Tax Compliance Act (FATCA) by checking the related box on Form 1099-MISC.
 If there is a check in the box for FATCA, you might have a requirement for FATCA reporting.
-Ignore the check in this box at your own peril - the consequences of making mistakes in regards to FATCA can be very serious, including be charged with criminal offenses.
+Ignore the check-in this box at your own peril - the consequences of making mistakes in regards to FATCA can be very serious, including being charged with criminal offenses.

-If you received rents of more than USD 600 within the year, that will be in the Box 1 amount.
-Included in this is rent for coin operated games as well as machine rentals.
+If you received rent of more than USD 600 within the year, that will be in the BOX 1 amount.
+Included in this is rent for coin-operated amusements as well as machine rentals.

-Box 2 reports royalty payments of more than USD 10 gross.
+BOX 2 reports royalty payments of more than USD 10 gross.
 This includes gas, oil, or mineral property royalties.
-It does not include surface royalties (which are reported in the Box 1 amount), working interest gas or oil payments (reported in the Box 7 amount), or royalties from timber pay-as-cut contracts (which have their own form).
+It does not include surface royalties (which are reported in the Box 1 amount), working interest gas or oil payments (reported in Form 1099-NEC), or royalties from timber pay-as-cut contracts (which have their own form).
 Royalty payments from intangibles are also reported in Box 2, such as trademarks, trade names, copyrights, and patents.

 For most people, it is uncommon for these boxes to contain an amount.

 - Box 8 is for Substitute Payments in Lieu of Dividends or Interest.
-This includes total payments of USD 10 or more that a broker receives for his customer in place of tax-exempt dividends or interest because of loaning customer’s securities.
+This includes total payments of USD 10 or more than a broker receives for his customer in place of tax-exempt dividends or interest because of loaning the customer’s securities.

 - Box 13 is for golden parachute proceeds that are subject to a 20 percent excise tax.

-Box 16, Box 17, and Box 18 report state information for one or two states.
+Box 15, Box 16, and Box 17 report state information for one or two states.
 The IRS does not require this information, but it is useful to you if you are in one of the states that has income tax (as most do).
 Often, the amounts on Form 1099-MISC are the same from both the federal and state tax perspectives.
-If any money was withheld for the state tax, it will show up in the Box 16 amount, although this isn’t very common.
+If any money was withheld for the state tax, it will show up in the Box 15 amount, although this isn’t very common.

 Don’t forget that income is considered income.
 Even if you don’t receive a 1099-MISC, that does not mean you do not need to report all of the income.
 Even if income is not reported to you on a particular form, you must include the income on your taxes (unless it is specifically excluded).
 As always, contact your tax preparer with any questions.